~ Fritz Perls

 - Create a transformational portrait series.
 Transform your perceptions about yourself with this list of self-portrait ideas.

 - Imitate Giuseppe Arcimboldo.
 Using objects that have meaning to you, create a portrait of yourself.

-Draw a mirror.
+- Draw a mirror self-portrait.
 This activity is based around a Piet Mondrian quote: "The purer the artist's mirror is, the more true reality reflects in it."
-It involves letting die what is not your true reflection, is getting back a truer reflection of yourself in your mirror.

 - Draw yourself as a superhero.
 Many people like superhero stories.
 We resonate with the themes in the stories, with the dilemmas and problems that superheroes face, and we aspire to their noble impulses and heroic acts.